 Stroke causes a greater range of disabilities than any other chronic condition in the United Kingdom.
-Stroke survivors experience loss of abilities and independence and express concerns about how their condition impacts their partners and family members, who often take on the role of informal caregiver in the home to support personal care and daily living.
+Stroke survivors experience loss of abilities and independence and express concerns about how their condition affects their partners and family members, who often take on the role of informal caregiver to support personal care and living with stroke.

 How will we do it?